hygieia/hygieia-aws-quickstart/README.md

 ### Step 2: Install Hygieia

-1. Clone this repo locally
+1. Clone this repo locally and ```cd hygieia-quickstart``` to the project root directory.
-1. Modify the [deploy.properties](deploy.properties) file to provide your environment-specific settings.
+1. Modify the [deploy.properties](deploy.properties) file to provide your environment-specific Hygieia settings.
-1. Modify the [bin/config](bin/config) file to provide your environment-specific settings.
+1. Modify the [bin/config](bin/config) file to provide your environment-specific package and deploy settings.
-1. Package CloudFormation and upload to S3 by running the package command from the root directory: ```$ bin/package```
+1. From the root directory, run ```$ bin/package```.
+This merges your deploy.properties settings and generates CloudFormation files that are uploaded to S3.
-1. Launch Hygieia in AWS by running the deploy command from the root directory: ```$ bin/deploy```
+1. From the root directory, run ```$ bin/deploy```.
+This runs CloudFormation that launches Hygieia in AWS.

 The deploy command creates a new CloudFormation stack named ```Hygieia-Quickstart``` by default.
 When done your environment will look like this.